kristenvaccaro/antisocial-computing/discussions.md

 #### Leading Discussion

 When you are leading discussion:

+1. Prepare a set of 8-12 comprehension questions.
+The goal of these questions is to make sure everyone has understood the assigned reading for the day.
-Prepare a set of 5-10 comprehension questions, you should prepare a set of 2-3 questions to prompt class discussion.
-The goal of the questions is to prompt an engaging discussion of the material with your classmates!
+2. Prepare a set of 2-3 discussion questions.
+The goal of these questions is to prompt an engaging discussion of the material with your classmates!
 Try to choose things that you think will be interesting to talk about.

-Some suggestions:
+I recommend starting with a few comprehension questions, then asking a deeper discussion question.
+Then you could switch back to some additional comprehension questions, interleaving the two types for the full length of the class period.

+Some suggestions for comprehension questions:

+Some suggestions for discussion questions:
 - Questions you have (i.e., things you thought were difficult to understand)
 - Questions about other examples (i.e., Where else do similar issues arise?
 When have you experienced this in your life?)
 - Comparisons (i.e., How is X related to Y?
 Compare and contrast X with Y?
 How is this similar/different from X we talked about earlier in the course?)